makebreaker/kiln-controller/README.md

     $ python3 -m venv venv
     $ source venv/bin/activate
     $ pip install -r requirements.txt
+    If you have issues with greenlet or similar installing: sudo apt-get install python3-dev

 *Note: The above steps work on ubuntu if you prefer*